hsezhiyan/macos-cyfer/README.md

 # Data

 All data is in JSON format.
-The JSON structures used are located in the file JSON.rtf
+The JSON structures used are located in the file JSON.rtf <br />

 The following is an image of how the data looks on Xcode: <img src="/img/data.png" alt="Usage Data"/>